 If you put in the necessary time and effort up front to monitor your software development processes and methods from start to finish, you can avoid the costs associated with bad quality.
 Proper methods for quality assurance and software testing are all vital parts of the equation.

 These efforts cost extra investment of time and resources:

 - get the right tools to do it,

 - work with QAs that know what they’re talking about

 Do these things and they will save you money in the end: They will ensure that you don’t have to spend larger sums going back and fixing a defective software product after development.

-Creating a high-quality software product isn’t always cheap.
+Creating a high-quality custom software product isn’t always cheap.
 But it is definitely less costly than creating a poor-quality one.

 And…in case you don’t feel like reading, here’s an infographic about the importance of software quality.
 CLICK to get it to move: